Defining your brand structure

 This structure is best for companies selling large ticket items with long sales cycles, where knowing the company behind the product is a priority for purchasers.
 Many auto manufacturers follow this strategy, as do airline manufacturers, B2B software companies, and even some consumer companies.

 Examples of companies that follow a company-centric naming strategies include Mercedes, BMW, Boeing, Oracle, SAP, Coke, and Neutrogena.
+Speaking of SAP, one must realise that these companies are so heavily intertwined with each other that even the shipping software that most of these companies use is built on SAP.

 Product-centric structures distribute brand equity to individual products.